 This inaugural volume is being made possible thanks to funding from a generous private donor.
 Drs Kaul and Williams will collect, transcribe, and collate various manuscripts of the Śivasūtravimarśinī, and have already sourced and gathered over a dozen versions of the text, including some in the Śāradā script.

 A Sanskritist and scholar of Indian philosophy, Dr Mrinal Kaul was awarded an MA from the University of Delhi, an MSt from Oxford University, and a PhD from Université Concordia-Montréal.
 For his doctoral thesis on the non-dual Śaiva philosophy of Abhinavagupta, he worked on a segment of the Tantrāloka.

 Dr Ben Williams is an historian focused on Indian religions and the history of Śaiva tantra.
 He completed his PhD in the Department of South Asian Studies at Harvard University.
 His doctoral thesis is on revelation and the figure of the tantric guru in the writings of Abhinavagupta.
 Dr Williams serves on the steering committee of the Tantric Studies Unit of the American Academy of Religion, and is a member of the Academic Advisory Council of the Muktabodha Indological Research Institute.

-Two distinguished scholars, Dr John Nemec (University of Virginia) and Dr Hamsa Stainton (McGill University), will serve as Co-Editors for the entire Translation Series.
-We are also pleased to announce that the Muktabodha Translation Series will be published by the State University of New York Press, an outstanding academic publishing house with a long tradition of offering titles on Indian Religions and, in particular, on Śaivism in Kashmir and beyond.
+Dr. Hamsa Stainton, a distinguished scholar of Indology at McGill University, is serving as Editor for the Translation Series.
+We are also pleased to announce that the Muktabodha Translation Series is being published by the State University of New York Press, an outstanding academic publishing house with a long tradition of offering titles on Indian Religions and, in particular, on Śaivism in Kashmir and beyond.